This web page is meant to be an introduction to how to use the RealDigital 4x2 RFSoC development

 set_property BITSTREAM.CONFIG.UNUSEDPIN PULLUP [current_design]

-# enable the over-temperature shutdown feathers
+# enable the over-temperature shutdown features

 set_property BITSTREAM.CONFIG.OVERTEMPSHUTDOWN ENABLE [current_design]